-Commission Rule 350-81-530(1)(a) includes design guidelines for lands within the SMA based on Landscape Settings, regardless of visibility from Key Viewing Areas (KVAs).
+1. Commission Rule 350-81-530(1)(a) includes design guidelines for lands within the SMA based on Landscape Settings, regardless of visibility from Key Viewing Areas (KVAs).
 Commission Rule 350-81-530(1)(a)(A) states that Pastoral areas shall retain the overall appearance of an agricultural landscape.

-The proposed replacement dwelling is in the Pastoral Landscape Setting.
-The dwelling is sited amongst existing development, it is near an existing barn and adjacent to the vineyard and does not detract from the area's overall appearance as an agricultural landscape.
+The subject parcel proposed replacement dwelling is in the Pastoral Landscape Setting.
+The dwelling is sited amongst existing development, near a barn and adjacent to the vineyard, and does not detract from the area's overall appearance as an agricultural landscape.
 Single-family dwellings in conjunction with agricultural use are common elements in the Pastoral Landscape Setting.
-The subject parcel is adjacent to other parcels in the SMA Pastoral Landscape Setting that have single-family dwellings that are necessary and accessory to agricultural use.
-The proposed dwelling will be used by the landowner as a residence, allowing the landowner to live on the subject parcel and engage in the agricultural use of the land, supporting the agricultural activities of sheep grazing and vineyard cultivation.
-As such, the proposed development is compatible with surrounding uses as a residence in a working agricultural landscape.
-The dwelling is sited behind the existing vineyard, as viewed from all KVAs, so that the development will not conceal any of the agricultural features of the landscape.
+As such, the proposed replacement dwelling is compatible with surrounding uses as a residence in a working agricultural landscape.
+Because the dwelling is sited behind the existing vineyard, as viewed from all KVAs, the development will not conceal the agricultural feature of the landscape.
 Furthermore, the proposed dwelling site is a previously-disturbed site not currently used for agricultural use.
 The applicant's proposal to remove the existing dwelling and rehabilitate the site for agricultural use will enhance the area's overall appearance as an agricultural landscape.